Dryslwyn Castle

-Dryslwyn Castle (Castell Dryslwyn or Castell y Drysllwyn) is a native Welsh castle, sited on a rocky hill roughly halfway between Llandeilo and Carmarthen in Wales.
-It stands on high ground overlooking the Tywi Valley with extensive views.
+Dryslwyn Castle (Castell Dryslwyn (Note: Since 2024, Cadw, who oversee the site, use this Welsh name only.) or Castell y Drysllwyn) is a native Welsh castle, sited on a rocky hill roughly halfway between Llandeilo and Carmarthen in Wales.
+It stands on high ground overlooking the Towy Valley with extensive views.
 It was built in about the 1220s by one of the princes of the kingdom of Deheubarth, and changed hands several times in the struggles between the Welsh and English over the ensuing centuries.
 It is considered one of the most important remaining structures built by a Welsh chieftain and is a Grade I listed building.

 Castle of Deheubarth

 Perched on the top of an isolated, rocky hill above the Towy Valley, Dryslwyn Castle occupies a splendid defensive position.
 It may occupy a spot previously used in as a fortification in prehistoric times but no evidence has been found to support this theory.
 In the twelfth century, Rhys ap Gruffydd, often known as "Lord Rhys", reigned over the kingdom of Deheubarth and brought it a period of peace and stability.
 On his death in 1197, his three sons contested his inheritance and fought between themselves for supremacy.
 Neighbouring Welsh kingdoms and the English took advantage of this to infiltrate Deheubarth and it was around this time that Dryslwyn Castle was built.